"a reflective and highly intelligent young man and a wonderful musician whom Bach would have appreciated."

 Sunwook Kim.
 Isang Enders has strong relationships with international chamber music festivals such as Heidelberger Frühling, and the Marlboro Music Festival at the invitation of Kim Kashkashian.

 He opens the 17/18 Season on tour with the Czech Philharmonic Orchestra in Seoul, and enjoys further collaborations with the München Symphoniker, Frankfurt Museumsorchester and Suzhou Symphony Orchestra with his debut at the São Paulo Symphony and Yomiuri Nippon Symphony Orchestras performing Unsuk Chin’s Cello Concerto under Ilan Volkov.
 He also joins the Sitkovetsky Trio, with concert highlights including the Chamber Music Society of Lincoln Center, Beethoven Triple Concerto with the Netherlands Philharmonic and Wigmore Hall, London.
+Other chamber music collaborations include a new partnership with guitarist Thibaut Garcia on tour in Ireland with Music Network.

 His highly-acclaimed and early recording of the Bach Cello Suites on Berlin Classics was a triumph.
 One critic describes him as a “reflective and highly intelligent young man”.
 Isang Enders is signed to Berlin Classics and SONY Music Entertainment and plays an instrument by Jean Baptiste Vuillaume (Paris, 1840).